Skip to content

 ENDMETHOD.

-• $source — the UI5 control that triggered the event (e.g. ${$source>/text} returns the button text)
+• $source — the UI5 control that fired the event (e.g., ${$source>/text} returns the button text)

-• $event — the UI5 event object itself (e.g. $event>sId returns the event type like press)
+• $event — the UI5 event object itself (e.g., $event>sId returns the event type like press)

 Source